Alistair McAlpine, Baron McAlpine of West Green: Marriages

-Defamatory allegations of child abuse
+False allegations of child abuse

 In November 2012, McAlpine was falsely implicated in the North Wales child abuse scandal, after the BBC Newsnight programme accused an unnamed "senior Conservative" of abuse.
 McAlpine was widely rumoured on Twitter and other social media platforms to be the person in question.
 After The Guardian reported that the accusations were the result of mistaken identity, McAlpine issued a strong denial that he was in any way involved.
 The accuser, a former care home resident, unreservedly apologised after seeing a photograph of McAlpine and realising that he had been mistaken, leading to a report in The Daily Telegraph that the BBC was "in chaos".
 The BBC also then apologised.

 The decision to broadcast the Newsnight report without contacting McAlpine first led to further criticism of the BBC, and to the resignation of its Director-General, George Entwistle.
 The BBC subsequently paid McAlpine £185,000 in damages plus costs, which he donated to charity.
 He also won £125,000 in damages plus costs from ITV following a November 2012 edition of This Morning which linked Conservative politicians to allegations of child sex abuse, again donating the damages to charity.

 McAlpine expressed his intention to pursue twenty "high profile" Twitter users who had reported or alluded to the rumours.
 He decided to drop the defamation claims against those with fewer than 500 followers in return for a £25 donation to the Children in Need charity.
 One high-profile case was settled out of court: in March 2013, McAlpine's representatives reached an agreement with writer George Monbiot, who had tweeted on the case and had at that time more than 55,000 followers on Twitter, for the latter to carry out work on behalf of three charities of his choice whose value amounts to £25,000 as compensation.
 Monbiot described this settlement as "unprecedented" and "eminently decent", reflecting well on McAlpine.

 Another case went to court: McAlpine v Bercow.
 The defendant was Sally Bercow, the wife of John Bercow, Speaker of the House of Commons, a high-profile, politically neutral role.
 On 24 May 2013, the High Court of Justice ruled that her tweet, "Why is Lord McAlpine trending? *innocent face*", was libellous.
 The two parties agreed on a settlement, and McAlpine donated the damages awarded to the charity Children in Need.